New Jersey Best Places to Retire - A Guide

 Marginal Income Tax Rates.
 New Jersey's top marginal income tax rate is 8.97% on the top bracket ($500,000), the lowest is 1.4% at $20,000.

 Retirement Income Exemptions.
 Some military pensions are exempt from income tax, but most are taxable.
-If your total income is below $100,000 you can exclude up to $20,000 in pension income.
+If your total income is below $100,000 you can exclude up to $20,000 in pension income (joint return).

 Social security exemption.
 Social security income is not taxed.

 Property Taxes: There are property tax relief programs for seniors, which is a good thing because NJ has the highest median property taxes in the nation ($6,579 in FY 2009).
+NJ homeowners pay 1.89% of assessed fair market value in taxes.
 Another property tax reimbursement program applies to senior with incomes less than $80,000.

 Certified Retirement Communities